slorber/awesome-debounce-promise/README.md

 - only the promise returned by the last call will resolve, which will prevent the concurrency issues
 - there will be at most a single `this.setState({ result });` call per api call

-## Debouncing the background saving of some form items
+## Debouncing the background saving of some form inputs

 ```jsx harmony
 const saveFieldValue = (fieldId, fieldValue) =>